YongoDavid/DEM0-2025-JANUARY/README.md

 JAN 08
 New day sae grind!
-Time for another night dose and i will continue from where i stopped with the drop-box application.
+Time for another night dose and i will continue from where i stopped with the drop-box application. i have fully switched to using supabase , sooo kets see how it goes.